CXX20/fixx/README.md

 	> You have to spell it three times

 	...but you don't want to do it even twice.
-While `return` is obligatory and `requires` can usually be avoided, `noexcept` hardly aids static compilation and is decided to be given up.
+While `return` is obligatory and `requires` can usually be avoided, `noexcept` hardly aids static compilation and punishes mistakes with `std::terminate`, so it is decided to be given up.

 * Exceptions while moving